 - The interim FD will be expected to inject fresh motivation, stability, direction and balance into the finance function.

 - They should have the ability to provide industry insight and strategic support to the CEO.

 - An interim FD who works without a personal agenda will be motivated to drive growth in the business, and not their career.
 Interim FDs operating in this way will be more effective in providing a balanced opinion in matters of importance.

 - A track record of working with companies at a similar stage of growth, on an interim basis.
 For example, an operational FD required for a business in steady-state will have a different type of experience to a fundraising specialist required by a startup or a turnaround expert for a business in decline.

-- An interim FD whose personality exemplifies the company culture is crucial in setting the tone for the organisation.
+- Their personality exemplifies the company culture is crucial in setting the tone for the organisation.

 - Often, it’s prudent to find an interim FD who has a different approach to other people within the organisation.
 Such an appointment can be the catalyst for business change and positive competitive tension.